 In modern times, you can find the variety planted in North and South America, Australia, New Zealand, Portugal, Turkey, and Israel in addition to its steadfast home in Spain.
 Anywhere there is a bed of chalky soil, there is a possible home for Tempranillo as it seems to grow best and prefers that soil type.

-Tempranillo does have one major drawback as a variety.
-It isn’t that flavorful of its own accord.
-There are a few ways winemakers have come to deal with this issue (they’ve had since around 4000 BC to figure it out).
+Modern winemakers use many tricks to make Tempranillo even better.
 One way is blending.
 Using a varietal like Grenache or Cabernet Sauvignon that carry more aromatics is commonplace in some regions of the world.
 The other way is extended oak barrel ageing.
 The barrels (French oak, American oak, or Hungarian oak) all have certain characteristic they impart into the wines, these are used to great effect with Tempranillo.
 The same juice from a press can be fermented for the same amount of time in the 3 different barrel types and have 3 totally different outcomes.
 Add in using new oak vs. second pass, third or neutral, and you begin to see how many barrel expressions can be imparted on Tempranillo.

 It is also worth noting that many Tempranillo based wines are not labeled as ‘Tempranillo’ but can be up to 90% Tempranillo in the blend.
 By way of labeling in most of Europe, it will be labeled by region or sub appellation, hence the lack of varietal on the label.